 These include (i) general body forces, which may or may not have compact support (\ref{2.4}), and (ii) remote boundary conditions (VBC), which are not necessarily homogeneous (\ref{2.28}).
 What distinguishes AGIE (\ref{3.23}) is its remarkable increase in flexibility and the broader spectrum of surrogate operators it accommodates, extending far beyond the capabilities of GIE (\ref{3.24}).
 This leap forward leads to the development of a truly universal AGIE-CAM framework for studying composites (CMs) with arbitrary microstructures and phase properties, as outlined in the paper.
 More significantly, this next-generation AGIE-CAM serves as a unifying framework, harmonizing various analytical approaches, as illustrated in Figures 2, 4, 6, 7, and 8.
 It ensures that these methodologies can operate both in synergy and independently, thus establishing a more integrated yet modular analytical paradigm.
-In essence, this development signifies the creation of a {\it Unified Micromechanics Theory} for heterogeneous media, marking a groundbreaking advancement in the field and introducing, in essence, a {\it new philosophy of micromechanics}.
+This development represents the establishment of a {\it Unified Micromechanics Theory} for heterogeneous media, signifying a pioneering breakthrough in the field and introducing, in essence, a {\it new philosophy of micromechanics}.